Robert Tickner

 Robert Edward Tickner AO (born 24 December 1951) is a former Australian Labor Party cabinet minister.
-He was Chief Executive Officer of the Australian Red Cross from February 2005 to July 2015.
+He was CEO of the Australian Red Cross from 2005 to 2015.

+Early life and education

-Born in Sydney, Tickner was adopted.
+Born in Sydney in 1951, Robert Tickner was adopted.
 He later searched for his birth mother after the birth of his own son.

+After attending secondary school in Forster and Taree on the North Coast of New South Wales, he studied at the University of Sydney, graduating in law and economics.

+Early career

-He was educated at the University of Sydney.
-Prior to entering parliament, he worked as a university lecturer at the NSW Institute of Technology from 1974 to 1979, then as principal solicitor for the NSW Aboriginal Legal Service from 1979 to 1984.
+Prior to entering parliament, Tickner worked as a university lecturer at the NSW Institute of Technology from 1974 to 1979, then as principal solicitor for the NSW Aboriginal Legal Service from 1979 to 1984.

-Tickner was one of the early and influential members of Friends of the Earth Australia in Sydney in 1975, being the lease owner of a three-storey terrace on Crown St, Surry Hills which became the FoE Sydney bookshop and office.
+Tickner was one of the early and influential members of Friends of the Earth Australia in Sydney in 1975, being the lease owner of a three-storey terrace on Crown St, Surry Hills, which became the FoE Sydney bookshop and office.
 He was convenor of the FoE urban campaign which opposed the Sydney City Council's inappropriate high rise development.